Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## What SES does to JavaScript

-As mentioned, SES does not include any IO objects that provide [*ambient authority*](https://en.wikipedia.org/wiki/Ambient_authority) (which is not “safe”).
+As mentioned, SES does not include any IO objects providing "unsafe" [*ambient authority*](https://en.wikipedia.org/wiki/Ambient_authority).
-Nor does it allow non-determinism from built-in JavaScript objects.
+It also doesn't allow non-determinism from built-in JavaScript objects.

-As of SES-0.8.0/Fall 2020, [Agoric's SES source code](https://github.com/Agoric/SES-shim/blob/SES-v0.8.0/packages/ses/src/whitelist.js) defines
+As of SES-0.8.0/Fall 2020, [Agoric's SES source code](https://github.com/Agoric/SES-shim/blob/SES-v0.8.0/packages/ses/src/whitelist.js)
-a subset of the globals defined by the baseline JavaScript language specification.
-SES includes the globals:
+defines a subset of the globals defined by the baseline JavaScript language specification.
+SES includes these globals:

 - `Object`
 - `Array`